intel-analytics/BigDL-2.x/docs/docs/DockerUserGuide/index.md

 ![notebook6](notebook6.jpg)

 #### “Make a Copy” from an existing Analytics Zoo Jupyter Notebook example and model after it
-The user can also select an existing Analytics Zoo Jupyter Notebook example approximating to his own use case, then make a copy and start tailing it.
+The user can also select an existing Analytics Zoo Jupyter Notebook example approximating to his own use case, then click "Make a Copy" and start tailing it.

 ![notebook7](notebook7.jpg)